Sharpening Made Easy - Knife Sharpening Information and Equipment

 A celery field being harvested.

-First the celery stalk is cut from the root, then the root
+First the celery stalk is cut from the root, then the root end is

 Then the stalk is cut to length.

 Harvesting up to 3000 stalks a day, the cutter makes between 12000 and 20000